davejjwilliams/pr-acceptability-submission/README.md

 The analysis for RQ1 can be found in the [`rq2.ipynb`](./rq2.ipynb) notebook.

 Running all cells will produce the findings presented in the paper.

+### 5. Data and Ethical Limitations

+The analysis for the numbers reported in Section 3 can be found in the [`threats.ipynb`](./threats.ipynb) notebook.

+Running all cells will produce the findings presented in the paper.